joachimesque/Cast-Rewinder/README.md

 ## Installing

-Install Python 3.7, pipy (the Python Package Manager) and PostgreSQL (the database) on your server.
+Install Python 3.7, pypi (the Python Package Manager) and PostgreSQL (the database) on your server.

-    $ sudo apt-get install python3 pipy postgresql-10
+    $ sudo apt-get install python3 pypi postgresql

 Create a virtual environment like this: